DavidMercier/NIMS/doc/python_abaqus.rst

    :scale: 20 %
    :align: center

-   *Screenshot of the Von Mises stress distribution at maximum load.*
+   * - Screenshot of the Von Mises stress distribution at maximum load.*

 .. figure:: ./_pictures/fem_result_S_Mises_zoom.png
    :scale: 20 %
    :align: center

-   *Screenshot (with a zoom in on the contact area) of the Von Mises stress distribution at maximum load.*
+   * - Screenshot (with a zoom in on the contact area) of the Von Mises stress distribution at maximum load.*

 .. figure:: ./_pictures/fem_result_U_magnitude.png
    :scale: 20 %
    :align: center

-   *Screenshot (with a zoom in on the contact area) of the magnitude of the displacement at maximum load.*
+   * - Screenshot (with a zoom in on the contact area) of the magnitude of the displacement at maximum load.*

 References
 ############